FRP Rebar vs Steel Rebar: Which is Right for My Project?

 Steel rebar, short for reinforcing bars, is a crucial component in reinforced concrete structures, playing a fundamental role in enhancing their tensile strength.
 Typically made from carbon steel, this material is characterized by its ribbed surface, which provides better adhesion to the concrete.
-The primary purpose of steel rebar is to withstand and distribute tensile forces within the concrete, preventing cracks and ensuring the structural integrity of buildings, bridges, and various infrastructural elements.
+Steel rebar is designed to withstand and distribute tensile forces within the concrete, preventing cracks and ensuring the structural integrity of buildings, bridges, and various infrastructural elements.

-Fiber Reinforced Polymer (FRP) rebar is a composite material embedded in a polymer matrix — made from high-strength fibers, such as glass, carbon, or basalt.
-FRP rebar offers several advantages over traditional steel rebar, making it a popular choice in various construction applications.
+FRP rebar is a composite material embedded in a polymer matrix — made from high-strength fibers, such as glass, carbon, or basalt.
+FRP rebar offers several advantages over traditional steel rebar, making it a popular choice across construction applications.

 Corrosion Resistance